 Depression - if you feel empty, lost or unfulfilled in your life

 Anger - feelings of intense anger and rage can emerge if you feel powerless in your life.
 These can often be turned in against the self resulting in self defeating behaviour and constant self criticism.

 Gender and sexuality - if you're questioning your gender, coming to terms with a particular sexual orientation or finding that questions around gender and sexuality have become problematic.

-Psychosomatic illnesses - sometimes emotions that we can't tolerate are experienced bodily.
-Do you have symptoms but no diagnosis?
+Somatic illnesses - sometimes emotions that we can't tolerate are experienced bodily.
+Do you have symptoms that can't be given a diagnosis?